Pyrimidine dimer: Structural factors

+—alongside computational methods, have been employed to study the impact of pyrimidine dimers on the overall structure.
+These investigations encompass isolated model nucleic acids, genomic DNA, nucleosomes, and complexes with repair enzymes.
+Reported structural distortions include bending, untwisting, the "flipping out" of unpaired nucleobases opposite the lesion, as well as modifications to local conformational motions.
+The extent of these changes depends on the dimer type, the base sequence, and the initial DNA structure.
+Collectively, these distortions contribute to the decrease in hypochromicity observed in the absorption spectra of double helices.

+Biological effects

 Mutagenesis

 Mutagenesis, the process of mutation formation, is significantly influenced by translesion polymerases which often introduce mutations at sites of pyrimidine dimers.
 This occurs in prokaryotes through the SOS response to mutagenesis and in eukaryotes through other methods.
 As thymine–thymine CPDs are the most common lesions induced by UV, translesion polymerases show a tendency to incorporate adenines opposite these dimers, resulting in accurate replication.
 Cytosines that are part of CPDs, however, are susceptible to deamination, leading to cytosine to thymine transitions and contributing to the mutation process.